Hueytown, Alabama

 Hueytown is a city in western Jefferson County, Alabama, United States.
 It is part of the Birmingham metropolitan area, and was part of the heavy industry development in this area in the 20th century.
 The population was 16,776 at the 2020 census.

-Hueytown was the home of the Alabama Gang, famous in NASCAR stock car racing.
 In 1992 the city became known for the unexplained "Hueytown Hum", a mysterious noise later thought to be caused by large underground ventilation fans used in a nearby coal mine.

 Its nearby residential and business communities were damaged by an F5 tornado on April 8, 1998 and by an EF4 tornado on April 27, 2011.

 Geography

-This city is located at (33.437709, -86.997579).

 According to the United States Census Bureau, the city has a total area of 20.145 sqmi, of which 19.979 sqmi is land and 0.166 sqmi, is water.

 It is accessible from I-20/59 exits 112 and 115.